 Just say “Alexa, close door” or “OK, Google locks the front door.”

 Feature: Biometric features, like fingerprint sensors

 Biometrics are becoming increasingly popular because they offer more security than passwords alone.
 This is because they use unique physical characteristics rather than stored information.

-This means that biometric authentication isn’t about remembering something but about recognizing something about yourself.
+This means that biometric authentication isn’t about remembering something but recognizing something about yourself.